mylittletony/mylittletony.github.io/_posts/2016-10-13-case-study-n-share.markdown

 <div class="case-study-post mdl-cell mdl-cell--9-col mdl-shadow--1dp">
 <a href="/casestudies/">< Back to Case Studies</a>
-<h1>How N-Share Uses Cucumber</h1>
+<h1>How N-Share Uses CT WiFi</h1>
 <p>Rafael from N-share is building a database for his clients with a marketing platform.
-He uses Cucumber’s API integration to create the ideal platform for his business.</p>
+He uses CT's API integration to create the ideal platform for his business.</p>

 <hr>